DanielMatrixSYS/Sublime-Levels/README.md

 Sublime Levels provides a comprehensive leveling system packed with a myriad of features essential for an immersive gameplay experience.

+### Please note, whilst the project has been recently released on github, the addon itself is 3, 5+ years old.
+The code standards back then were not as strict as it is today.
+The code standard I have today is not as bad as it was then.
+You have been warned.

 ## Features

 - **Levels & Experience:** Set the foundation for progression.